Taha-Hassan-Git/Taha-Hassan-Git/README.md

 - Too many hobbies to keep on top of 🥋🎥🎸🍳🚲

 ## Software Development Bootcamp
-I'm currently on a front-end web-development bootcamp with [Founders and Coders](https://learn.foundersandcoders.com/).
-We're learning about everything from BEM naming conventions to Promises and API calls.
-During my time on the bootcamp and during the application process I've built many projects, my favourites are pinned below.
+I've graduated from a highly selective front-end web-development bootcamp with [Founders and Coders](https://learn.foundersandcoders.com/).
+It was a collaborative bootcamp that saw us pair programming to complete 3 projects as a way to develop essential skills such as asynchronous programming, advanced CSS and web accessibility.

 ## My Aspirations...
 - [x] Learn the fundamentals of Front-End Development